 Taking a good siesta has a few advantages, but how should you take a restorative siesta?
 What is the ideal length for a siesta?
 Find our advice

 At work or on holiday, there are multiple benefits to a siesta .
 A short break can be the equivalent of around three hours of sleep.
-A siesta lets us improve our mental and physiological performances and also our immunity defences.
+A siesta at work for instance, lets us improve our mental and physiological performances and also our immunity defences.
 Setting aside a sleep time during the day also helps to stimulate the concentration and the memory, and to therefore stay sharp all day long.

 To find out the perfect moment for a siesta, we just have to look at its etymology.
 "Siesta" comes from the Latin sexta hora, la "sixth hour", which, for the Romans, was at midday.
 In French culture, the right time is considered to be the moment after lunch, in other words 1pm to 3pm.
 A siesta therefore promotes good digestion.

 It is important to decide on a quiet space to have a rest.
 This does not have to mean complete silence.
 The sounds of nature can help you to relax, unlike the harsh sounds of the town or city.
 The aim is to combine relaxation of the body and mind.
 It is even possible to play some gentle music at a low volume.

 The same goes for light.
 Natural light will not prevent sleep, but you should avoid the direct glare of the sun.
 In the summer, it is beneficial to rest in the shade of a tree or under a parasol.
 While some people are used to sleeping in complete darkness, when taking a siesta it is better to avoid drawing the curtains if they block out too much light, as there is the risk that the brain believes it to be night-time.